-Whether you're a new QuerySurge user or an experienced QuerySurge user, you'll be familiar with QuerySurge's Design-Time Run option.
+Whether you're a new or experienced QuerySurge user, you'll be familiar with QuerySurge's Design-Time Run option.
 Each QueryPair you create has a tab (third tab from the left) called the Design-Time Run (DTR) tab.
 The DTR tab gives you the option of running the individual QueryPair during design time.
 Data testers use the DTR tab to verify that the QueryPair behaves in the expected manner; ETL developers can use it for unit testing as the ETL process is built out.

 The Design-Time Run Timeline

-With QuerySurge release 5.4, we've modified and re-organized the Design-Time Run display to give you a better visual experience as well as more insight into the actual run process.
-We've done this by showing the run timeline in a graphical display, in the Query Performance section of the DTR tab:
+With QuerySurge release 5.4, we've modified and re-organized the Design-Time Run display to give you a better visual experience, as well as more insight into the actual run process.
+We've done this by showing the run timeline in a graphical display in the Query Performance section of the DTR tab:

 In short, the graph shows the timeline of execution, from the point when the QueryPair starts (grey QueryPair Execution bar at the bottom) to its end.
 The bars above the QueryPair Execution bar show the major events that occur during execution: the Source Query duration (green bar), the Target Query duration (blue bar) and the Analysis duration (gold bar).
 Both the absolute time and the relative time lines are shown on the horizontal scale.

 In the example above, note that the QueryPair starts before either of the queries.
 This is because the QueryPair can be queued up for execution before a query thread becomes available to run a query.
 When a thread becomes available, query execution starts.
 Once query execution has completed, there may be a lag of a few seconds while the Agent checks whether the completed query itself completes its' QueryPair.
 When it does, the Agent triggers QueryPair Analysis.
 Once Analysis is complete, QueryPair Execution is complete.